gsoft-inc/wl-squide/docs/reference/runtime/useService.md

 # useService

-Retrieve a custom service from the `Runtime` instance provided by `RuntimeContext`.
+Retrieve a custom service instance from the `Runtime` instance provided by `RuntimeContext`.

 ## Reference